 If we had to throw our hat in the ring for one or the other though, we would have to go with fish and chips.
 They are just the absolute bomb here in New Zealand, no matter where you go.
 No town in New Zealand is that far from the sea so the fish is always super fresh.
 You can read more about the best place to get fish and chips in New Zealand in our annual review.

 So, now we’ve answered a couple of the most frequently asked questions, let’s get down to business.
-To help you decide which foods New Zealand is famous for, we’ve put a list together of 19 delicious New Zealand foods you need to try and where you’ll be able to find them!
+To help you decide New Zealand foods we’re most is famous for, we’ve put a list together of 20 delicious New Zealand foods you need to try and where you’ll be able to find them!

 1. Anzac biscuits